SEN/D Information Report

 Link to SEN and Inclusion policy

-2. Catering for different kinds of SEND
+2. Catering for different kinds of Special Educational Need or Disabilities

 Communication and interaction: